sageil/crewai-docker-image/README.md

 ## Motivation

-This Docker image provides a convenient way to create and run CrewAI agents without having to install Python dependencies or set up a virtual environment manually.
-It simplifies the process of managing agent projects by encapsulating all necessary components within a single container, making it easy to share and deploy across different environments and makes an ideal environment in which to run agents to generate and execute code.
-I used [ollama](https://ollama.com/)
+This Docker image provides a convenient & secure way to create and run CrewAI agents without having to install any dependencies locally.
+I created the image to experiment with local [ollama](https://ollama.com/) code generation and execution.

 ## Prerequisites
 - Docker